 As he was removing his filthy boots on the front porch, the telegram boy arrived with the message he’d sent the day before.

-Although for Pup-Pup St. Patrick’s Day 1936 may have been marred by water, mud, and inconvenience, you could “bet your boots” that out of all the 94 years he’d lived to celebrate the holiday, it was the one that was most vivid in his memory.
+Although St. Patrick’s Day 1936 may have been marred by water, mud, and inconvenience, you could “bet your boots” that out of all the 94 years he’d lived to celebrate the holiday, it was the one that was most vivid in his memory.

 by Janice Lane Palko